Enforcement through the courts

 Are cases decided by one judge, a panel of judges or a jury?

 IP Enterprise Court and Patents Court cases are decided by one judge and no jury.
-Cases may be appealed to the Court of Appeal, where three judges will decide the case (usually led by a specialist IP judge).
+Cases may be appealed to the Court of Appeal, where three judges will decide the case (usually led by one or two specialist IP judges).

 If jury trials do exist, what is the process for deciding whether a case should be put to a jury?